 Long sentence density – The 5% guidance

 And long sentence density is just one of the things to watch for in your content.
-There’s grade level.
-Passive voice.
-Even the words you use could make the difference.
+There’s grade level, passive voice and even the words you use could make the difference.
 Words matter.